apache/echarts-doc/en/option/partial/mark-line.md

 {{ target: mark-line-data-item-item }}
 {{ if: ${hasType} }}
 #${prefix} type(string)
-special label types are used to label maximum value, minimum value and so on.
+Special label types, are used to label maximum value, minimum value and so on.

 **Options are:**
 + `'min'` maximum value.
 + `'max'` minimum value.
-+ `'average'` average value
++ `'average'` average value.
 {{ /if }}
 {{ if: ${hasCoord} }}
 #${prefix} valueIndex(number)
-Available when using [type](~series-${seriesType}.markLine.data.type), it is used to assign maximum value and minimum value in dimensions, it could be `0` (xAxis, radiusAxis), `1` (yAxis, angleAxis)  and use the first value axis dimension by default.
+Works only when [type](~series-${seriesType}.markLine.data.type) is assigned.
+It is used to state the dimension used to calculate maximum value or minimum value.
+It may be `0` (for xAxis, or radiusAxis), or `1` (for yAxis, or angleAxis).
+Dimension of the first numeric axis is used by default.

 #${prefix} valueDim(string)
-Available when using [type](~series-${seriesType}.markLine.data.type),it is used to assign maximum value and minimum value in dimensions, it could be the direct name of the dimension, for example, names could be `x`、`angle`in line chart、`open`、`close`in candlestick chart.
+Works only when [type](~series-${seriesType}.markLine.data.type) is assigned.
+It is used to state the dimension used to calculate maximum value or minimum value.
+It may be the direct name of a dimension, like `x`, or `angle` for line charts, or `open`, or `close` for candlestick charts.

 #${prefix} coord(Array)
-Coordinates of the starting point or finishing point.Coordinates format depends on the coordinate of the series.It could be `x`, `y` in [grid coordinates](~grid), or  `radius`, `angle`in [polar coordinates](~polar).
+Coordinates of the starting point or ending point, whose format depends on the coordinate of the series.
+It can be `x`, and `y` for [rectangular coordinates](~grid), or `radius`, and `angle` for [polar coordinates](~polar).

-**Attention: **In ECharts 2.x , `xAxis` and `yAxis` will be used to label position in grid coordinates,ECharts 3 is no longer recommended.
 {{ /if }}
 #${prefix} x(number)
-screen x coordinate of relative container, per pixel.
+X position according to container, in pixel.

 #${prefix} y(number)
-screen y coordinate of relative container, per pixel.
+Y position according to container, in pixel.

 #${prefix} value(number)
-Label value can be  unset.
+Label value, which can be ignored.

 {{ use:partial-symbol(
     prefix=${prefix},
-    name=${index} === 0 ? 'starting point' : 'finishing point'
+    name=${index} === 0 ? 'starting point' : 'ending point'
 ) }}

 #${prefix} lineStyle(Object)
-Format of this data line, `lineStyle` of starting point and finishing point item will be merged together.
+Line style of this data item, which will be merged with `lineStyle` of starting point and ending point.
 ##${prefix} normal(Object)
 {{ use: partial-line-style(
     prefix="##"+${prefix},